The magnificent Rossnowlagh Beach is arguably one of the best beaches in Donegal.

 This popular surfers’ destination has a 3.2km long beach that’s perfect for long walks or, if you’re feeling hardy, a quick dip!

-About Rossnowlagh Beach in Donegal
+About Rossnowlagh Beach

 ‘Ros Neamlach’ in Irish means heavenly headland, and it’s easy to see how the seaside village of Rossnowlagh earned its name.

 The nearby beach stretches from the Coolmore cliffs in the south to the rocky outcrop at Carrickfad, which juts out from the headland and is visible at low tide.

 Rossnowlagh is a Blue Flagged beach, awarded by the Foundation for Environmental Education.
 This ‘gold standard’ for beaches ensures there is no industrial, waste-water or sewage-related discharges and that the beach is kept clean.

 The beach’s soft golden sands and exceptional views prove enormously popular in the summer months when locals and visitors flock there to surf, swim, walk and relax.

 The slow rising beach faces west into the Atlantic Ocean and Donegal Bay and is funnel-shaped, which will be music to the ears of seasoned surfers.

 These two factors tend to result in larger waves, especially in winter.
 In the past waves of up to 7 metres high have been recorded at Rossnowlagh.